khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 What would it look like for an AI coding agent to be perfectly aligned to software engineers in general?

-As you'll see, these are very different questions that describe two extremes on a fundamental spectrum.
+At first glance, these might seem like the same question at different scales.
+They're not.
+As you'll see, they describe two extremes on a fundamental spectrum.
 Understanding this spectrum matters--not just for building better coding assistants, but for thinking clearly about what alignment can and can't mean.

 ## A Perfectly Aligned AI Is A Copy Of You